exakat/exakat/docs/Rules.rst

 #################

 Parameter in methods definition may receive a default value.
-This allows the called method to set a value when the parameter is omited.
+This allows the called method to set a value when the parameter is omitted.

 .. code-block:: php